rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Foundational & Workload Security.md

 #### User Access

 The services need to be built and installed as `root` user.
-Ensure root privileges are present for the user to work with Intel® SecL-DC
+Ensure root privileges are present for the user to work with Intel® SecL-DC.
+All Intel® SecL-DC service & agent ports should be allowed in firewall rules.